Guidelines For Word Documents, Powerpoint Presentations, And

 becoming a common

 using underlining.
+Don't use underlining in titles and headings in this course.
 If you want to emphasize something, use bold.

 age.
-If you are not convinced, please read this article. )
+Some people are quite surprised at this; if you are not convinced, please read this article.

 use clear and complete sentences that are spell-checked.
-In Office
+In Microsoft Office

 applications, use the F7 key to spell check.